alexbracken/newsie/README.md

 # Newsie
 A barebones Python script for posting news to social media platforms.
 Designed for simplicity, ease of use, and cost-effectiveness, so journalists can focus on reporting.

+* Currently under development.
+This script may or may not work and has not been tested extensively. *

 ## Dependencies
 - Python (tested on 3.14)
 - Poetry (dependency management)